Not everything that can be counted counts, and not everything that counts can be counted”- Albert Einstein, Physicist.

 - Real time stats

 - Heat-maps- see where people are clicking (even non-link clicks) and improvise

 - Desktop stats- choose which alerts you want to receive

 Till now, we talked about software that can provide simple metrics, real-time data and so on.
 However, for businesses like SAAS, e-commerce, etc. such metrics simply doesn’t cut it.
 You’d want to know who your visitor is, how much they are worth, how they are using your web application, and so on.
 That’s where Google Analytics can get really complicated and most of the times, even lacking.

 By design, Google analytics is not built to measure and track users.
 It’s even against their TOS to use it for such purposes.
 So, if you need to track people and not page views, below are the apps that will help you do that.

 I will not go in-depth into each of these applications- for the simple reason that, it’s very complex and would require your IT team to take a look at it.
 Most software would require API’s, set up events and tracking, and some other advanced stuff which is specific to your business- mostly with the help of your IT team.
 Also, most of the analytic software I list below are very similar in terms of the functionality they offer.

-- KISSmetrics– The most well-known analytics for SAAS and ecommerce websites.
-It’s really powerful and can help you understand a lot about your customer behaviour
+- KISSmetrics– The most well-known analytics for SAAS and e-commerce websites.
+It’s really powerful and can help you understand a lot about your customer behavior

 - Mixpanel– Relatively new entrant into the game.
 However, the features are on-par or even better than Kissmetrics.
 The UI is simply mind blowing and has the added functionality of emailing users of your application